Archon-3/Archon-3/README.md

 - Hello, I’m @Archon-3
 - I’m interested in programming
-- More interested on developing web apps and mobile applications -I’m currently learning software engineering at Adama Science And Technology University
+- More interested on developing web apps and mobile applications
+- I’m currently learning software engineering at Adama Science And Technology University

 - 📫 How to reach me ...abebeabenezer808@gmail.com